Home > About Theatre Philadelphia

 Sabriaya Shipley (She/They) Sabriaya is an educator, storyteller, and community ethnographer.
 Name a 2019 A+ Educator by Philadelphia Magazine and 2021 Black Lives Matter Philly Educator Fellow, Sabriaya holds a BA in Theatre from Temple University and a MA in Social Justice and Community Organizing from Prescott College.
 They have collaborated with several community-based organizations, residencies, and projects both locally and internationally, such as The Painted Bride Art Center, The Colored Girls Museum, Mural Arts Philadelphia, Philadelphia Young Playwrights, New Voices for Reproductive Justice, Artwell Philly, Tree House Books, Residency 1111 in London, etc. Sabriaya is the author of a chapbook, Somewhere Between God & Mammy, published in 2022.
 In 2020, they co-founded Griot Girls - a writing collective for young Black & Brown girls.
 A recipient of the 2021 -2022 Philadelphia Foundation and Forman Arts Initiative Arts Works grant, 2022-2023 Rosine 2.0 Past Visions/Future Archives Micorgrant, and recently Allens Lane's Rebeccah Milena Maia Blum Curatorial Fellowship, Sabriaya is determined to cultivate performance, art, and archival spaces centered around the expressive freedom of Black, Brown, and Indigenous communities.

-CJ Higgins (they/them) is a theatre artist who specializes in acting, directing, music, devising, playwriting, producing, and whatever else a project needs at a given moment.
-You may have seen their work as the Director of Production and Communications with The Hum’n’bards Theatre Troupe, through which they have collaborated on many productions including A Queer Christmas Carol, Fear Itself, and The #Knightlife Renaissance Faire.
-Or maybe you’ve seen them in the virtual theatre space during the pandemic in shows like We Can’t Wait (Tiny Dynamite), 154 Revisited (Revolution Shakespeare), or their daily livestream “Four PM with CJ Higgins”.
-They are also the co-host of My Gay Agenda, a queer interview podcast, and they were Theatre Horizon’s first season apprentice during the 2015/16 season.
+CJ Higgins (they/he) is a theatre artist who specializes in acting, directing, music, devising, playwriting, producing, and whatever else a project needs at a given moment.
+You may have seen his work as the Artistic Director of The Hum’n’bards Theatre Troupe, through which they have collaborated on many productions including A Queer Christmas Carol, Fear Itself, and The #Knightlife Renaissance Faire.
+He is also the co-host of My Gay Agenda, a queer interview podcast, and they were Theatre Horizon’s first season apprentice during the 2015/16 season.
 CJ’s mission as an artist is to use theatre as a tool for queer liberation and radical empathy.
 They are so excited and honored to work with Theatre Philadelphia to serve our community!

 Theatre Philadelphia aims to increase our work with the next generation of artists transitioning into the Greater Philadelphia Theatre community.
 With a focus on those currently enrolled or recently graduated within the past year from an undergraduate theater program in the Greater Philadelphia area, The Ubuntu Young Artist Fellowship is an opportunity for young emerging artists interested in learning, supporting, and creating more space for fostering community between theatres, fellow young artists, theatre community mentors, and theatre-goers.
-This spring we welcomed four youth fellows to join Theatre Philadelphia and assist with the design and facilitation of existing and new Theatre Philadelphia programming and outreach.
-Fellows were placed into the following sectors: Art Administration, Social Media/PR, and Community Engagement.
+Each spring we welcome four youth fellows to join Theatre Philadelphia and assist with designing and facilitating existing and new Theatre Philadelphia programming and outreach.
+Fellows are placed into the following sectors: Art Administration, Social Media/PR, and Community Engagement.

 Jason Lindner, President